 Backcountry Registration and Permitting

 Climbers on these two peaks are required to register at least 60 days in advance and pay a mountaineering special use fee.

 This includes popular areas such as the Ruth Glacier, Little Switzerland, Mt.
 Hunter, the Kichatna Spires, Eldridge Glacier, the Ramparts, and many others.
 Visitors recreating overnight in these areas are not required to register prior to their backcountry trip.
 Nevertheless, mountaineering rangers and park management highly recommend that all such expeditions complete a voluntary backcountry registration form prior to departure.
 Trip and contact information contained on these forms has proven extremely helpful in the event of an overdue party or a rescue situation.
-The backcountry climbing registration form is available electronically, but the form can be completed in person when the group arrives at the Talkeetna Ranger Station to pay their park entrance fee.
+The backcountry climbing registration form is available electronically.
+Due to new COVID-19 precautions, this completed form must be submitted via email or fax (907) 733-1465 to the Walter Harper Talkeetna Ranger Station staff prior to departure.

 This includes Scott Peak, Mt.
 Brooks, Mt.
 Silverthrone and others.
 All backcountry users in these areas must obtain a permit at the Backcountry Information Center.

 Leave No Trace